Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlServerMSSupportAudit.md

 ## DESCRIPTION
 The **Set-AzSqlServerMSSupportAudit** cmdlet changes the  Microsoft support operations auditing settings of an Azure SQL server.
 To use the cmdlet, use the *ResourceGroupName* and *ServerName* parameters to identify the server.
-When blob storage is a destination for audit logs, specify the *StorageAccountResourceId* parameter to determine the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.
-You can also define retention for the audit logs by setting the value of the *RetentionInDays* parameter to define the period for the audit logs.
+When blob storage is a destination for audit logs, specify the *StorageAccountResourceId* parameter to determine the storage account for the audit logs.

 ## EXAMPLES